junh0328/node-real-time-chat/readme.md

 # real-time-chat using mongoDB & socket.io

+# module introduction

-- Socket.IO is a JavaScript library for real-time web applications.
+- Socket.IO, is a JavaScript library for real-time web applications.
-- Bluebird is a fully-featured Promise library for JavaScript.
+- Bluebird, is a fully-featured Promise library for JavaScript.